neonevm/neon-evm.docs/docs/developing/dev_environment/op2_local_proxy_remote_solana.md

 Don't forget to specify the value of the CONFIG variable!

 **Command Line Options**
-  * `~/.config/solana/id.json` — the path to your key pair.
+  * `~/.config/solana/id.json` — absolute path to your key pair file stored locally
-  * `--name proxy` — specify the proxy name.
+  * `--name proxy` — specifies the proxy name

 If you are not registered as an operator, you can only use test public keys.
-(The list of available public keys is given in [this table](clusters/neon_proxy_rpc_endpoints.md).)
-You do not need to specify the key via the -v flag, since it is already hard-coded in the Devnet/Testnet containers.
+A list of available public keys is accessible in the [Neon Proxy RPC Endpoints](clusters/neon_proxy_rpc_endpoints.md) section.
+You do not need to specify the key using the `-v` flag, since it is already hard-coded into the Devnet/Testnet containers.
 Use the following command:

 ```bash
 sudo docker run --rm -ti --network=host -e CONFIG=<network> -e POSTGRES_DB=neon-db -e POSTGRES_USER=neon-proxy -e POSTGRES_PASSWORD=neon-proxy-pass neonlabsorg/proxy:v0.5.1
 ```

 Don't forget to specify the value of the CONFIG variable!